cran/packageRank/README.md

 cranDownloads(packages = "rstan", to = 2023)
 ```

-Note that because the Posit/RStudio logs begin on 01 October 2012,
+Note that the Posit/RStudio logs begin on 01 October 2012.
-download data for packages published before that date are unavailable.

 #### iv) check date validity